anshuthopsee/maze/README.md

 # Maze Game

-A simple Maze Game built using React
+A simple Maze Game built using React.

 ## Reference